ofenbach/catengine/README.md

 # catengine 😼
-catengine is a powerful & easy to use engine for Android.
+catengine is a powerful & easy to use engine for android.
-It encapsulates the functions commonly used in 2D-game development,
+It encapsulates the functions commonly used in 2D-game development, like gravity, sprites, touch functions, music, animations ...
-like gravity, sounds, animations, particles.

 # features 💪
-- creating 2D games/apps
+- create fast&easy 2D games/apps
-  - animation/movement/rotation of images 🕹️
+  - animation/movement/rotation etc of images 🕹️
-  - automatic scaling for every device size 📱
+  - automatic scaling for every resolution 📱
   - music & sound support 🔊
   - multiple screens support (e.g. intro-, menu-, game-, optionsscreen)
 - completly customizable 🔧

 # example 👀
 Take a look at the example!
 You can run it on your android phone! ✌️